 If you have any special need that I can accommodate, I'm happy to do so; come speak to me early in the term so we can set things up.
-If you have a documented disability, you should also contact Longwood's Accessibility Resources Office (Brock Hall, x2391) to discuss some of the support the college can offer you.
+If you have a documented disability, you should also contact Longwood's Office of Disability Resources (Brock Hall, x2391) to discuss some of the support the college can offer you.
 All such conversations are confidential.